A page dedicated for candidates offered admission to the MHCI+D Class of 2027

 Accepting the offer is a two-step process:

-Please allow time for wire transfer or other financial transactions so that your $500 deposit is RECEIVED by the decision deadline.
-As a result, your spot will be secured before we initiate the waitlist.
+Please be aware that wire transfers or other financial transactions may take time to process.
+To secure your spot in the cohort your $500 deposit must be RECEIVED by the decision deadline.
+After the deadline date any open spots will be offered to our waitlist candidates.
 Contact us immediately if you anticipate any delays in completing the deposit.

 Should you decide to decline the offer, please notify us as soon as possible by changing your status in the application system.